mayouni/stzlib/libraries/stzlib/doc/narrations/stz-readability-writability-narration.md

 > **Note**: Not all Softanza functions have been translated yet.
 However, a user-friendly translation mechanism is planned for the future to make this process seamless.

-## Function Free Forms in Softanza: Freedom to Define, Power to Execute
+## Function Free Form: Freedom to Define, Power to Execute

 In Softanza, extracting a section from a string is simple: